filip-we/6502/README.md

 Run the exe with argument "-Fbin -dotdir".
 Show output with powershell's "Format-Hex a.out"

+# RAM-boot mode
+RAM is between 0 and 3fff.
+00 to ff is ZP, 0100 to 01ff is the hardware stack.
+Let 0200 to 0fff be reserved to variables.
+Then bootable code can start at 1000, nice and even.
+Page write will be done in slices of 16 bytes, for example between 1000 and 10ff.

 # OpCodes
 txs     ..
 9A
 rts                     60